Gravicity/nextcloud-railway-template/README.md

 - `HPB_URL` - Talk HPB service URL

 ## 🐛 Troubleshooting

+**Missing PostgreSQL environment variables:** Make sure you've set all environment variables in the Railway dashboard exactly as shown above.
+The service references like `${{Postgres.PGUSER}}` should auto-populate from your PostgreSQL service.

 **Setup wizard shows database fields:** Database should be pre-configured automatically.
 If you see database fields, check Railway logs for configuration errors.